 I spent the entire first year in another country depressed, full of grumbling and full of complaining.

-I just knew the Lord wanted me to reconcile, yet the moment I step on the soil of this new country I began to doubt the very God who brought me there so seamlessly.
+I just knew the Lord wanted me to reconcile, yet the moment I stepped on the soil of this new country I began to doubt the very God who brought me there so seamlessly.
 Why couldn’t I be like Ruth?!
 I made my husband miserable and sulked in my own misery.

 Grumbling and complaining comes from a root of bitterness that is so deep within your core that you are blinded when it creeps up on you.
 My grumbling and complaining consumed me like a fire and I felt as if there were no escape.